 The story of Durban’s beaches in a fascinating one.
 Long before apartheid was formalised by the government, the city of Durban had already limited the use of one of it’s most valuable assets:

-But with the end of apartheid Durban’s beachfront fell on hard times, as large numbers of white people abandoned the city centre for the northern suburbs.
-Many buildings were severely neglected or abandoned, with the beaches becoming a hotspot for crime.
+With the end of apartheid Durban’s beachfront fell on hard times, as large numbers of white people abandoned the city centre for the northern suburbs.
+Many buildings were severely neglected or abandoned and the beaches became a hotspot for crime.
 It was only really in the run-up to the 2010 World Cup that the promenade received a much needed facelift.
-Post the redevelopment of the beachfront their remained just one reminder of the area’s dark past.
-A sign reading “African Bathing Beach” could still be seen on one of the electricity boxes at Laguna Beach, the stretch of coastline which had previously been designated as a ‘black’ bathing beach.
+Post the redevelopment of the beachfront their remained just one reminder of the area’s dark past – a sign reading “African Bathing Beach” could still be seen on one of the electricity boxes at Laguna Beach, the stretch of coastline which had previously been designated as a ‘black’ bathing beach.
 There was some debate as to whether the sign should remain as part of the history of Durban, or whether it was too offensive, and possibly even confusing for international visitors, who may not recognise the sign as historic.

 Regardless of where you stand in the debate, there’s no denying that the Durban promenade is now a properly integrated space, and with the recent opening of the promenade extension which enables beachfront visitors to move freely all the way from the harbour mouth to Blue Lagoon, Durban’s promenade can now compete with the best in the world, welcoming visitors from all walks of life to its warm shores.